Jbleezy/BO1-Reimagined/README.md

 * Fix Wunderwaffe not arcing after first kill rarely (might be fixed)
 * Fix PaP hintstring showing take weapon for other players weapons for a short period
 * Make it so Death Machine and FG42 weapon models look better with higher FOV
-* Add dive to prone and sprint anims for ray gun and waw weapons
+* Add sprint and dive anims on waw weapons
+* Fix sprint and dive anims on ray gun

 ## GRIEF TODO:
+* Gun Game: make tv screens black on Five and Ascension instead of static
+* Meat: fix dive to prone anim from looping (tried to fix same way as other weapons but didn't work)
 * Add EMP grenades to grief
 * Moon: turn on power and spawn immediately at start of match
 * Add new grief damage fx